 Côte d’Ivoire is the world’s largest producer and processor of cocoa and one of Africa’s leading producers of palm oil, rubber and coffee.
 International companies depend on sourcing these commodities, from hundreds of thousands of smallholders, who rely on them for their livelihoods.
 About 40 % of the 1,500,000 MT of annual cocoa production, as well as large portions of the other commodities, are grown in the areas around Taï National Park.

 Over the past decades, agricultural expansion and population growth have caused massive deforestation and land degradation in the forests around Taï National Park.
 As a result, climatic irregularities that affect harvests as well as food security are increasingly becoming the norm.
 This has serious implications both for the Ivorian economy, highly dependent on The wider Tai Area, Côte d’Ivoire agriculture, especially cocoa exports, and for international supply chains that depend on the region for raw materials.
-Naturally, this means that conservation of wider Taï area goes hand-in-hand with improving livelihoods, economic growth and international supply security.
+This means that conservation of wider Taï area goes hand-in-hand with improving livelihoods, economic growth and international supply security.

 To address this, together with partners, IDH focuses on the following key issues: